Laila Stien

-Laila Stien (born 16 May 1946 in Hemnes, Helgeland) is a Norwegian novelist, poet, author of children's literature and translator from Hemnes.
-She grew up in Rana and later lived in Finnmark.
+Laila Stien (born 16 May 1946) is a Norwegian novelist, poet, author of children's literature and translator from Hemnes Municipality.

+Early life

+Born in the village of Bjerka, in Nordland on 16 May 1946, Stien grew up in Rana Municipality and later lived in Finnmark.

+Literary career

 Stien made her literary debut in 1979 with the short stories collection Nyveien.
+The collection contains short stories with motives from Sami society and culture.
 Before her first book, she was represented with texts in the anthologies Nordfra (1975) and Nordnorge foreteller (1977).
+Her collections Fuglan veit (1984) and Sånt som skjer (1988) focus on family relations and everyday life.

 Her literary works are often embedded with elements from Northern Norway and Sami culture.
 She received the Norwegian Critics Prize for Best children's book in 1993, and the Aschehoug Prize in 2000.